‘Catastrophic implosion’ and five dead: What we know about doomed Titanic sub

 Multiple agencies and countries, and both private and public organisations, desperately worked to find and rescue the five people onboard the Titan.

-The search was unprecedented, making it the deepest underwater search-and-rescue mission ever.
+The search became the largest underwater search-and-rescue mission at those depths ever.

 Efforts were led by the US Coast Guard in Boston, and also involved the Canadian Coast Guard, Canadian Armed Forces, and US Navy among others.
 The UK sent RAF planes.